Make sure you're on the latest version

 Edit a Track Name

-1. Open the Track List from the Data menu.
+1. Open the Track List (Left Rail > Manage > Tracks).

-2. Click the track name or the edit icon on the track row.
+2. Click the track name in its row, or click the edit (pencil) icon.

-3. Type the new name and press Enter or click Save.
+3. Type the new name and press Enter to save, or Escape to cancel.

 Delete a Single Track